grain-lang/grain/stdlib/runtime/unsafe/wasmref.md

 toGrain: (value: WasmRef) => a
 ```

-Casts a WebAssembly reference type to a grain value.
+Casts a WebAssembly reference type to a Grain value.

 NOTE:
-This function does not tell the typechecker the exact type of the resulting grain value,
+This function does not tell the typechecker the exact type of the resulting Grain value,
 it is the caller's responsibility to ensure that the provided `WasmRef` corresponds to a
-valid grain value, and the caller must ensure that the resulting grain value is used in a
+valid Grain value, and the caller must ensure that the resulting Grain value is used in a
 type-safe manner, as using an invalid reference will lead to runtime errors or undefined behavior.

 Parameters: